AshimaRidzuan/AshimaRidzuan/README.md

-# Hello Assalammualaikun, I'm Ashima!
+# Hello Assalammualaikum, I'm Ashima!
 A glimpse into what I do, love, and create!

 ###